 The main employers of prison officers in England, Wales, Scotland and Northern Ireland are:

-Private prisons may also differ in other respects from the majority of prisons, but they are governed by the same Home Office/SPS rules and regulations.
-See the Ministry of Justice: Contracted-out prisons for a list of private prisons in England and Wales.
+A number of prisons in England, Wales and Scotland operate under private contract and are responsible for their own recruitment.
+Private prisons may also differ in other respects from the majority of prisons, but they're governed by the same HMPPS/SPS rules and regulations.
+For a list of private prisons in England and Wales see the Ministry of Justice: Contracted-out prisons.

 Prison officer opportunities also exist in remand centres, young offenders' institutions and open or resettlement prisons.